 Part 3 – Plan the month of Writing – or tips to succeed.

-You're not allowed to write any of your novel in the lead-up but your are allowed to think about it and map it out a bit so here are a few tips for preparation and for the month of November.
+You’re not allowed to write any of your novel in the lead-up but you are allowed to think about it and map it out a bit so here are a few tips for preparation and for the month of November.
 If you have any I would love to read them in the comments section.
 (Hint!
 Hint!)

 1. Do come up with a rough story idea…and have a good hard think about it.
 Waking up on November the first unsure if you’ll write a mystery, a romantic suspense or a teen romance will not make your task easier.